 Inside a church you can also explore the five senses.
 Sight: All the beautiful icons and the vestments that the priests, deacons and altar servers wear adorn the Church.
 Vestments are special robes that are worn by clergy (priests, deacons and altar servers).
 Hearing: The melodious music sung by the choir praise God.
 Taste: If you are Orthodox Christian you can receive Holy Communion, the body and blood of Christ.
 Or if you are not Orthodox, you can receive

 blessed bread at the end of the service.
-Smell: Many times during services the deacon or priest censes incense around the church.
-Touch: The icons and Communion cup are things we kiss and hold onto.
+Smell: Many times during services the deacon or priest censes sweet-scented incense around the church.
+Touch: The icons and Communion cup are things we kiss and hold.

 There are many other sacraments that you can find out about it.
 Come and visit an Orthodox Christian Church!